Buses in Rio

 Buses are the easiest and least expensive way to get around Rio.
 Keep in mind that they are harder to find at night as many of the bus routes shut down.
-The fares start at R$2.40 and must be paid in cash to the driver.
+The fares must be paid in cash to the driver.
 Watch your wallet, as pickpockets are known to ride the bus looking for easy marks.
 It is proper to board the bus through the front door and leave the bus by the back door.
 Keep in mind the bus will only stop if you wave them down.
 Even if you are standing at a bus stop you must indicate that you want the bus to stop.

 Tips on Riding the Bus

 When taking public buses, be sure to stay alert.
 It is best to remove money from your wallet prior to boarding the bus so pickpockets cannot see where you keep it.
 The buses usually run 15 minutes apart on busy routes and up to an hour apart at night or in suburban areas although there are no guarantees.
 Find out about the timings of the bus and the route you need to catch before your trip.